cncf/tag-security/project-resources/templates/SECURITY.md

 ## Supported Versions

 Information regarding supported versions of this project can be found on
-$NAMEOFPAGELINK located on the $WEBSITE  and in the below table:
+$LINK located on the $WEBSITE  and in the below table:

 | Version | Supported |
 | --- | --- |